Craig David says 'Bo' Selecta!' impression was "bullying": "There was no real accountability"

 Trisha Goddard later said she’d received “vile abuse” following Francis’ apology.

-Back in 2016, David spoke about reconciling with Francis in 2014.
-“It actually wasn’t [the show] itself which was the lowest point for me,” he recalled.
+Back in 2016, David spoke about reconciling with Francis two years prior.
+“It actually wasn’t [Bo’ Selecta!] itself which was the lowest point for me,” he recalled.
 “It was not being able to put music out in the way I always wanted to.”

 Craig David released his new album ’22’ last Friday – you can read NME‘s four-star review here.